plumatic/schema/README.md

 ;=> nil
 ```

-You can also write sequence schemas that expect particular values in specific positions:
+You can also write sequence schemas that expect particular values in specific positions
+using some regex-like schemas. `s/one` is a named entry (like a singleton `cat` in clojure.spec),
+`s/optional` is an optional entry (like `?` in regular expressions), and
+a trailing schema describes the rest of the sequence (like `*` in regular expressions).

 ```clojure
 (s/defschema FancySeq